joggrdocs/support/docs/welcome-to-joggr.md

 ## How to organize documentation in Joggr

 Watch the video below from our CTO as he walks through how to organize documentation.
-We've learned that architecturing your directory structure becomes extremely important, so that developers can easily find what you need.
-If you need help on how to think about this (we acknowledge this is very hard), please reach out to the Joggr team.
+Getting this right is very important so that developers can easily find what they need without asking others.

+If you need help on how to think about this, please reach out to the Joggr team and we can provide examples of what other teams have done.
+Watch the video below to see an example of how we set up our directory structure.

 [Real World Example: Organizing Documentation at Joggr - Watch Video](https://www.loom.com/share/bc69947b2446491bb11d17efaf7b4a21)